 Although Rocket Mortgage® doesn’t offer USDA loans of any kind at the moment, including USDA Streamlines, we want you to be fully educated on all types of mortgage refinances.
 Let’s take a look at everything you should know about USDA Streamline Refinances.

 If you have an existing USDA loan, a USDA Streamline offers several benefits if you’re looking to refinance your home.
 They include the following:

-- This is great for people with little to no home equity.
-You can use a USDA Streamline refinance to do a rate/term transaction up to the full value of your property.
+- Little to no home equity needed: You can use a USDA Streamline refinance to do a rate and term transaction up to the full value of your property.
 This means you can use it to take advantage of market conditions if you want to lower your rate, shorten or lengthen your term even if your property value or lack of time making payments on your house mean you don’t have much home equity at the moment.

-- In most cases, no appraisal is required.
-Because you’re going from an existing USDA loan into another one, there’s often no appraisal required.
+- No appraisal required: Because you’re going from an existing USDA loan into another one, there’s often no appraisal required (in most cases).
 The only exception to this is if you received a subsidy as part of getting a direct loan from the USDA before your current refinance.

-- There’s no inspection necessary.
-Because you’re already in the home, you won’t be paying again for a home inspection.
+- No inspection necessary: Because you’re already in the home, you won’t be paying again for a home inspection, either.
 You know where you stand with your home, warts and all.